Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Zab/README.md

 ```
 ![database](Images/database.png)

-Querying this table returned the hashed password for the `admin` account.
+Querying this table returned the hashed password for the `Admin` account.
 ```
 SELECT * FROM users;
 ```